Have you or your partner ever used these phrases and then expected the other person to talk about a subject…

 Never happens that way, does it?

-No matter what reasons you choose to use, fear is at the bottom of blaming, judging and the need to be right…
+No matter what reasons you find yourself using, fear is at the bottom of blaming, judging and the need to be right…

 –Fear that your needs won’t be met